pippinbarr/cart253-2019/modules/graphics-drawing-shapes/graphics-drawing-shapes.md

 - Inside the parentheses we give the function the first piece of information it needs to draw the point, the first _parameter_
 - In this case it's the _x coordinate_ of our point
 - We would need to replace this `x` with an actual number, like `10`
-- I'm writing it as `x` here because it better shows us what the nature of this parameter is and it's pretty common practice in documentation you'll see
+- I'm writing it as `x` here because it better shows us what the nature of this parameter is and it's common practice in documentation you'll see

 ---